 All bootcamps are not created equally, and the best ones have high admissions bars.
 You are expected to be able to solve coding problems on the fly in order to be admitted.
 Bootcamp prep courses are designed to teach programming basics to absolute beginners and prepare them for interviews.
 The experience is also designed to give you a glimpse of what programming is really like on a part-time basis before you fully commit to a full-time program.
 Last, but certainly not least, coming into a bootcamp with the fundamentals out of the way will leave you with more time to focus on the advanced skills that companies are actually hiring for.

 Why do you say you are "UNiversal" and "Unbiased"?

 There are other bootcamp prep courses on the market, but most are attached to schools that also provide an immersive course.
 These prep courses are essentially funnels into immersive programs, and there's always going to be an inherent bias for a business to direct you toward their own programs.

 First Step Coding focuses exclusively on introductory coding, so we are optimized for it, and we have no interest in selling you on our own immersive program (we don't have one).
 Part of our offering is that we connect you with alumni (not admissions staff) from a variety of coding schools to give you a truly unfiltered and unbiased view of the landscape.

 Who are the teachers?

 Each location has different teachers, but all of our instructors have technical training through either a university or bootcamp, and they have all worked professionally as software engineers.
-Find your location's page in the navigation bar for details on your group's instructor and TA.
+You can read more about the instructors on the respective course page.

 What is the class size?

 When and where do we meet?

-We meet two evenings per week from 6:30pm - 9:30pm.
+We meet two evenings per week, usually from 6:30pm - 9:30pm.
 During Bootcamp Prep, some modules are self-paced or meet less frequently.
 Details for each location can be found at the top of their respective page.

 What Happens if I have to Miss a Class?